Echuca Paving FAQ is a series of questions and answers about paving

 The colour of these beautiful pavers starts as royal blue but becomes a light grey after some years due to exposure to sunlight.
 Another drawback they have is that they are costly.
 Also, beware of fake Bluestone that is also available in the market.

 Flagstone is a sedimentary rock that looks incredibly beautiful.
 It mainly comes in hues of grey and red.
 These pavers are of random shape and can be paved together to fit like a puzzle.
 Ou can make exactly any pattern you can imagine.
-But these pavers though made of stone are usually thin.
+But these stone-built pavers are typically small.
 Thus, they are not a good option for a driveway but make for a perfect patio.
 Lastly, they have a unique finish making it the best option for your patios.

 Since they are mined and transported, thus, they are double or triple the cost of regular pavers.
 Also, since it is a naturally occurring stone, it has its shapes, and sometimes you cannot achieve the exact shape/pattern that you want.